Harun Idris: Political career

-Chee Khoon concludes the article by writing "I have related this story not with the idea of reviving an old controversy but to show that Datuk Harun was not out for the blood of chinese in those days of tragedy as claimed in some quarters".
+Chee Khoon concludes the article by writing "I have related this story not with the idea of reviving an old controversy but to show that Datuk Harun was not out for the blood of Chinese in those days of tragedy as claimed in some quarters".

-Harun's political career did not stop after stepping down as Chief Minister.
-Between 1975 and 1977, he was found guilty on various charges of corruption including forging minutes of a meeting for the purpose of cheating the bank by pledging its stocks to the First National City Bank (now Citibank) to get letters of credit for Tinju Dunia Sdn Bhd to stage the Muhammad Ali vs Joe Bugner fight, causing Bank Rakyat to lose RM7.9mil. and was sentenced to six years' imprisonment.
-In 1981, Harun was released after receiving a pardon from the Yang Di-Pertuan Agong on advice of Prime Minister Mahathir Mohamad, after serving three years of his sentence.

 He served as Kuala Langat Umno Division Chief for 3 years until 1984.
-Dato Seri Harun also served as a council member of the Selangor Royal Council from 1994 until his demise.
-On 15 November 1986 he was called to the Malaysian Bar and thereafter returned to his old profession of law practice and became a senior partner of Harun Idris, Yeoh & Partners actively practising law until his demise.
+Dato' Seri Harun also served as a council member of the Selangor Royal Council from 1994 until his demise.
+On 15 November 1986 he was called to the Malaysian Bar and thereafter returned to his old profession of law practice and became a senior partner of Harun Idris, Yeoh & Partners and was actively practising law until his demise.

 Harun served as Semangat 46 Supreme Council member and Selangor Chief for a brief period from 1987 to 1990.
-In the year 2000, Dato Seri Harun rejoined Umno and was a member of the Umno SS7 Sri Dagang Branch, in the Subang Division of Selangor.
+In the year 2000, Dato' Seri Harun rejoined Umno and was a member of the Umno SS7 Sri Dagang Branch, in the Subang Division.

-Dato Seri Harun died after a short illness on 19 October 2003 at the age of 77 and is survived by his wife Datin Seri Salmah Sulaiman, three sons, three daughters, 18 grandchildren and 22 great-grandchildren.
+Dato' Seri Harun died after a short illness on 19 October 2003 at the age of 77 and is survived by his wife Datin Seri Salmah Sulaiman, three sons, three daughters, 18 grandchildren and 22 great-grandchildren.